mobiusml/aana_sdk/docs/getting_started.md

             {"name": "prompt", "key": "prompt", "path": "prompt", "data_model": Prompt}
         ],
     },
         {
-        "name": "stablediffusion2-imagegen",
+        "name": "stable-diffusion-2-imagegen",
         "type": "ray_deployment",
         "deployment_name": "stablediffusion2_deployment",
         "method": "generate",
         "inputs": [
             {
-                "name": "prompt",  # name is taken from the same namespace as output (see above) "key":"prompt",  # 'key' is what the argument is called in the method or function "path": "prompt",  # this is a data path for hierarchically structured data "data_model": Prompt  # Specifying a data model helps generate better documentation }],
+                "name": "prompt",  # name is taken from the same namespace as output (see above) "key": "prompt",  # 'key' is what the argument is called in the method or function "path": "prompt"  # This is a data path for hierarchically structured data "data_model": Prompt  # Specifying a data model helps generate better documentation }
+        ],
         "outputs": [
+            {
-            {"name": "image_stablediffusion2",  # How we identify this output uniquely "key": "image",  # If method returns a dict, what key on that dict to look up "path": "image"  # Where to place this value in a data object hierarchy }
+                "name": "image_stablediffusion2",  # How we identify this output uniquely "key": "image",  # If method returns a dict, what key on that dict to look up "path": "stablediffusion2-image",  # Where to place this value in a data object hierarchy "data_model": PIL.Image.Image,
-        ]
+            }
+        ],
     },
     {
         "name": "save_image_stablediffusion2",
         "type": "function",
-        "function": "aana.utils.image.save_image",  # Could also be a function in a library "inputs": [
+        "function": "aana.utils.image.save_image",  # Could also be a function in a library "dict_output": True,
+        "inputs": [
             {
-                "name": "image_stablediffusion2",  # matches output of the previous node "key": "image",  # matches the name of an argument to the function "path": "image"  # where the data is located in the object hierarchy },
+                "name": "image_stablediffusion2",  # matches output of the previous node "key": "image",  # matches name of argument to function "path": "stablediffusion2-image",  # must also match previous node!
+            },
         ],
         "outputs": [
             {
-                "name":"image_path_stablediffusion2",  # unique name
+                "name": "image_path_stablediffusion2",  # unique name
-                "key": "path",  # key on return dictionary "path": "image_path"  # what the value is called in the object hierarchy }
+                "key": "path",  # key on dictionary returned by function "path": "image_path",  # what the value is called in the object hierarchy }
-        ]
+        ],
     }
 ]
 ```